Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Sexual abuse victims, transitional-age young adults and adult women
+• Judicial clients, transitional-age young adults and dual diagnosis treatment

 Lutheran Social Services Of Illinois - 29.0 miles from Princeton, IL

-Lutheran Social Services Of Illinois is a dual-diagnosis treatment center in Sterling, IL that provides treatment services for mental health and substance abuse disorders that include OCD as well as post-partum depression.
+Lutheran Social Services Of Illinois is a dual diagnosis treatment center in Sterling, IL that provides treatment for drug and alcohol addiction and mental health disorders that include depression as well as anorexia.

 Address: 1901 1st Avenue, Sterling, IL 61081 in Whiteside County